-All withdrawals from external standards must be made BEFORE 21 August 2020
+All withdrawals from external standards must be made BEFORE 21 August 2021

-All withdrawals from internal standards must be made BEFORE 13 November 2020
+All withdrawals from internal standards must be made BEFORE 13 November 2021

-Name: Form:

-Otan danda ta la suitla duasco fuera (con un ana t have an a farme if we make all
+Ν 2 n ٦. Δ ٠ α C ٠

-Standards to be withdrawn from (use more t Course Code
+Standards to be withdrawn from (use more than one form if required)

-Standard Code & Internal/External

-Level (circle)

-Assessment

-Deadline J

 Teacher Course Code

-Standard Code & Internal/External
+Standard Code & Level Internal/External (circle)

-Level (circle)

 Assessment Deadline

-Dedunie J

 Teacher Course Code

-Standard Code & Internal/External (circle)
+Standard Code & Level Internal/External (circle)

-Assessment (circle)
+Assessment Deadline

+Teacher Course Code

+Standard Code & Level Internal/External (circle)

-Deadline
+Assessment Deadline

 Points to Consider

-Have you considered the effect/impact of this with

-needed for your 2019 NCEA certificate, UE and f further qualifications?
+- Have you considered the effect/impact of this withdrawal on your ability to reach the credit total needed for your 2021 NCEA certificate, UE and further qualifications?
+Yes/No (circle one) - Have you considered requesting an extension instead of withdrawing from this standard?
 Yes/No (circle one)

-Have you considered requesting an extension instance of the second considered requesting an extension of the second considered requestion of the second consi stead of withdrawing from this standard?
-Yes/No

-(circle one)

-Reason for Withdrawal Write the number of each standard to be
+Reason for Withdrawal Write the number of each standard to be withdrawn beside its category

-Reason for Withdrawai

-withdrawn beside its category

 Attendance (30% or more of the preparation

 missed)

-Attendance (assessment time for this
+Attendance (assessment time for this standard

-standard missed)
+missed)

 Health & Wellbeing Issues

 School Co-Curricular Activities

 Other Valid Reason

-Other Valid Reason

-If you have any queries, please contact Graeme King (Principal 's Nominee) ph 444 9066 ext 732 or g.king@gc.ac.nz

-If you have any queries, please contact Graeme King (Principal 's Nominee) ph 444 9066 ext 732 or g.king@gc.ac.nz
+If you have any queries, please contact Kristina Smith (Principal's Nominee) ph 444 9066 ext 720 or k.smith@gc.ac.nz

-'s Nominee) ph 444 9066 ext 732 or g.king@gc.ac.nz

-Student Signature: 's Nominee) ph 444 9066 ext 732 or g.king@gc.ac.nz

-Student Signature: Date: 's Nominee) ph 444 9066 ext 732 or g.king@gc.ac.nz

-Student Signature: 's Nominee) ph 444 9066 ext 732 or g.king@gc.ac.nz
+Student Signature:

+Date:

+Parent/Caregiver Signature:

+Date: